AlfrescoLabs/alfresco-gradle-plugins/README.md

 ------------------------------

 The `explodeWarDependencies` task extracts the jars and configs from the WAR file specified in warFile to be used as dependencies in the project.
+A `compile` dependency on all jars in `explodedLibsDir` is also added to the project.

 ### Running the `explodeWarDependencies` Task

-To extract the configs and jars from a war file run the following from your project:
+To extract the configs and jars from `warFile` place the WAR in the root of your project and run the following:

+	cd *my-amp-project*
 	gradle explodeWarDependencies

+By default the task is looking for `alfresco.war` and the extracted files will be available at `explodedDependencies`.
+You can override these defaults in `gradle.properties`.

 ### Properties